Go Back

 • In a Dutch oven or heavy-bottomed pot, heat the oil to medium-high.
 Fry the beef until brown on all sides.
 You may have to do this in batches.
 Set aside.

 • In the remaining oil, saute the lemongrass and the sliced ginger until aromatic, about 1 minute.
-Lower the heat and add the spice paste and cook for about 2-4 minutes stirring it occasionally until it begins to bubble at the edges.
+Lower the heat, add the spice paste, and cook until it changes color and begins to bubble at the edges, stirring occasionally.
+Add the beef back and coat with the paste.

-• Add the beef back and coat with the paste.
-Pour in the coconut milk and add the brown sugar and Kaffir Lime or Bay leaves.
+• Pour in the coconut milk and add the brown sugar and Kaffir Lime or Bay leaves.
 Stir everything and let the liquid boil.
 Cover the pot loosely to allow some steam to escape.
-Let the stew simmer on low until the beef is tender about 1 1/2 – 2 hours.
+Let the stew simmer on low until the beef is tender about 1 1/2 - 2 hours.
 The intention is to eventually dry up the sauce as the beef is being cooked.
-Stir occasionally to ensure that the beef doesn’t stick to the pot and the coconut milk doesn’t scorch.
+Stir occasionally to ensure that the beef doesn't stick to the pot and the coconut milk doesn't scorch.

 Notes